 16. Dude Ranches

-There’s something magical about riding a horseback and taking in the panorama — wide open spaces, snow-capped peaks, meadows blooming with flowers.
+There’s something magical about horseback riding and taking in the panorama — wide open spaces, snow-capped peaks, meadows blooming with flowers.

 If this is an experience that excites you, then you must visit dude ranches in Colorado, where adventure and luxury come together to bring to you an unforgettable experience.